IPv6 Routing Protocols

 – Hierarchical Design: OSPFv3 supports hierarchical network design by organizing routers into areas.
 This reduces the amount of routing information exchanged and enhances scalability.

-You may also like to read -- Classes of IP address
+You may also like to read -- IPv6 Addressing in Small Businesses

 – Type of Service (TOS) Support: OSPFv3 accommodates different types of traffic by allowing TOS-based routing.